pawelkudzia/WebFrameworks/tools/README.md

 `DataGenerator` is used for creating `measurements.sqlite3` database.

-`nginx` contains config files for nginx and scripts for starting web services.
+`nginx` contains config files (`server blocks`) for nginx and scripts for starting web services.

-`plots` contains generated benchmark plots.
+`plots` contains scripts and `csv` files for creating benchmark plots.
+Also there are generated plots.

-`postman` contains collection which holds endpoints used in web services.
+`postman` contains Postman collection which holds endpoints used in web services.

 `results` contains final benchmark data for frameworks (61 `txt` files for each framework).